k3nnethfrancis/shoshin-dot-blog/posts/bm25-is-all-you-need.md

 New paradigms often bring in new players, and just as transformers revolutionized NLP, the rise of vector embeddings has shifted the landscape of search.
 These shifts can sometimes result in what looks like collective forgetting—where solutions of the previous era get lost among new entrants.
 Bag-of-words approaches to NLP seems like one of them.

 Bag-of-words is a pre-transformer approach to NLP, where text is reduced to a collection of individual words, ignoring order and context.
 This simplicity allows for fast computation and is useful for text classification or clustering tasks, where the presence or frequency of words can indicate certain patterns.
-It's like dumping all your words into a bag and counting how often each one appears, which can be used to create a sparse vector [4 - what is] representing the text.
+It's like dumping all your words into a bag and counting how often each one appears, which can be used to create a sparse vector representing the text.
 However, bag-of-words ignores the relationships between words, such as syntax and semantics, and fails to capture context, making it less effective for tasks that require understanding the meaning or nuances of the text.
 Modern approaches, such as word embeddings and transformers, address these limitations by incorporating word context and meaning into the representations.

 While fairly limited compared to transformers, we can still get fairly sophisticated by building on this approach.
 TF-IDF (Term Frequency-Inverse Document Frequency) is one example of how bag-of-words can get us to some pretty interesting NLP algorithms.

 TF-IDF is an extension of the bag-of-words approach that not only counts word frequency but also weighs words by how unique they are across documents.
 It assigns more importance to words that appear frequently in a specific document but less frequently in the overall corpus.
-This helps highlight words that are more relevant to a given document, rather than common words like "the" or "and."
+This helps highlight words that are more relevant to a given document, rather than common words like "the" or "and." [^3]

 This approach turns out to be pretty useful because it helps identify the most important or distinguishing terms in a document, making it easier to retrieve relevant information.
 By balancing term frequency with how rare a word is across the corpus, TF-IDF improves search and retrieval tasks by emphasizing the words that truly matter in a specific context.